tiagosmoreira/Market/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+### How to run the project

+After installing the necessary node modules, it's possible to run the application via `npm run start`

 ## Project Structure

 According to the requisites, this project was divided in two main modules, the Products and the Checkout.